Towards Contextual Sensitive Data Detection: Contextual Sensitive Data Detection

-Protecting sensitive data generally follows a three-step procedure: \ding{192} specifying sensitive data, \ding{193} detecting sensitive data, \ding{194} remedying data sensitivity (Figure \ref{fig:data_protection}).
+Protecting sensitive data generally follows a three-step procedure: \ding{192} specifying sensitive data, \ding{193} detecting sensitive data, \ding{194} remedying data sensitivity.
 In this work, we focus on the second step, which has received little attention in research.
 Existing methods for detecting sensitive data suffer from two key limitations to address the contextual nature of sensitive data:

-\begin{enumerate} \item \textit{Insufficient specificity}: sensitive data detection methods treat all values of types of interest as equally sensitive, while the subject of the value that implies its sensitivity.
-The lack of specificity leads to low precision hence high false positive rates.\\[-0.2cm] \item \textit{Insufficient coverage}: sensitive data detection methods typically focus on personal-level data, particularly PII, and do not generalize to domain-specific sensitive data.
-This lack of coverage leads to low recall of methods, hence leaving sensitive data unprotected. \end{enumerate}
+\begin{enumerate}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=1ex] \item \textit{Insufficient specificity}: sensitive data detection methods treat all values of types of interest as equally sensitive, while the subject of the value implies its sensitivity.
+This indistinctness leads to low precision hence high false positive rates. \item \textit{Insufficient coverage}: sensitive data detection methods typically focus on personal-level data, particularly PII, and do not generalize to domain-specific sensitive data.
+The lack of coverage leads to low recall of methods, hence leaving sensitive data unprotected. \end{enumerate}

-The contextualization framework introduced in Section \ref{sec:revisiting-sensitive-data} addresses these limitations.
-Type contextualization would improve specificity as potential sensitive values are only considered sensitive based on the broader context of the value.
-In turn, domain contextualization ensures higher coverage of sensitive data assessment by grounding the assessment in domain-specific context.
-In this paper, we introduce two concrete mechanisms to address these contextual aspects of sensitive data: the \textit{detect-then-reflect} mechanism for type contextualization and the \textit{retrieve-then-detect} mechanism for domain contextualization.
+To address these challenges in contextual sensitive data detection, we posit two contextual aspects that matter in order to assess the contextual sensitivity of data: \textit{type contextualization} and \textit{domain contextualization}.
+We introduce two mechanisms to consider these contextual aspects of sensitive data: the \textit{detect-then-reflect} mechanism for type contextualization and the \textit{retrieve-then-detect} mechanism for domain contextualization.
 In what follows, we specifically focus on tabular data but these mechanisms extend to other modalities, such as free-form text documents.